 Almost feeling normal after a shift.
 It takes the body a few days, but I’m getting there.
 Shift was varied, different catches and Ana rotating me to various positions.
 Gutting, heading machine, hoki fillet sorting.
 That is fast paced!
 The fillets roll down the conveyor and you quickly weigh each, putting them down the right slot.
 Very clever engineering throughout the entire operation.
 Then we finished a haul, hosed everything down, had a break and waited for the next haul.
 There is a lot of harvest, but also a great deal of waste.

 Tyler talks fast.
 She is 22.
 I asked her what the fish with the pretty eyes was that I was cutting up down below.
 First, she laughs at my description.
 Then she says, “Go sha.”
 I ask, “What?” and she repeats, “Go sha!”
 I have to ask somebody what she is saying.
-“Ghost shark.”
+“Ghost shark,” they answer.
 The shift is relaxed as we newbies pull our weight.
 Question I start to hear more frequently: “Are you coming back?”
 Quite legitimate question, more time should be spent training those who will.
 The crew needs skill.
 I say, “I’ll have to talk to HR about pay.”
 Ana nods.
 “Trainee pay is shit,” she agrees.
 That buys me some time.
 I helped her push the trays, using a big T bar, sliding them into the freezer shelves.
 “You’re strong,” she said.
 The work is making me feel strong, on my feet 16 hours a day, using my arms all the time.

 I returned to my cabin after shift and heard a noise from Oban’s bunk.
 His light curtain was closed so I pulled it back to peek inside and tell him he’s late.
 He should be in his clothes now, relieving the last shift.
 He got up.
 I asked him how it was going and he said, “I’d say it was interesting, but it isn’t!”
 I was actually thinking it was kind of interesting, today at least.
 But he has a point.
 I seem to zone out as I butcher fish.
 Think about it too much and you might not want to wake up and get out of your bunk.